mark-gerarts/tainted-talent-tool/README.md

 # Tainted Talent Tool

-Talent calculator for Tainted Grail: Fall of Avalon.
+Talent calculator for Tainted Grail: The Fall of Avalon.